CSCE331-Fall2025-900-911/gang62_project3/README.md

 # Vercel Deployment

-## Deployed using vercel and check the vercel.json for more information
+## Deployed using vercel

+Check the vercel.json for build command
+- this should be updated for more commands if need be

 ## Authors